TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Light curve analysis

 \subsection{Baseline models}

-In addition to planetary transit and possible third light contamination, other signals are present in the observed light-curves, both of astrophysical and instrumental origin.
-We modelled the modulations present in the TESS time series by using Gaussian Processes (GPs), which provide a flexible non-parametric method to approximate stochastic trends in various types of datasets \citep{rasmussen2006gp,roberts2012}.
-In the field of Astrophysics, GPs are often used to filter out stellar variability and instrumental systematic effects in photometric time series \citep{gibson2012,evans2015,barros2020}.
-In this paper, we computed the TESS GPs using \texttt{celerite}\footnote{\url{https://github.com/dfm/celerite}} \citep{foreman-mackey2017celerite} with the Matern-3/2 kernel:
+In addition to planetary transit and possible third-light contamination, other signals are present in the observed light curves, of astrophysical and instrumental origin.
+We modelled the modulations present in the TESS time series by using Gaussian processes (GPs), which provide a flexible non-parametric method to approximate stochastic trends in various types of datasets \citep{rasmussen2006gp,roberts2012}.
+In the field of astrophysics, GPs are often used to filter out stellar variability and instrumental systematic effects in photometric time series (e.g. \citealp{gibson2012,evans2015,barros2020}).
+In this paper we computed the TESS GPs using \texttt{celerite}\footnote{\url{https://github.com/dfm/celerite}} \citep{foreman-mackey2017celerite} with the Matern-3/2 kernel:

-where $\tau=|t_i - t_j|$ is the time interval between two points, $\epsilon = 0.01$, $\sigma_{\mathrm{GP}}$ and $\rho_{\mathrm{GP}}$ are characteristic amplitude and timescale of the modulations.
-The choice of GP Matern-3/2 kernel has proven effective to detrend TESS photometry (e.g., \citealp{gonzalez-alvarez2021,kossakowski2021,murgas2021}).
+Here $\tau=|t_i - t_j|$ is the time interval between two points, $\epsilon = 0.01$, and $\sigma_{\mathrm{GP}}$ and $\rho_{\mathrm{GP}}$ are the characteristic amplitude and timescale of the modulations.
+The choice of GP Matern-3/2 kernel has proven effective to detrend TESS photometry (e.g. \citealp{gonzalez-alvarez2021,kossakowski2021,murgas2021}).

-We detrended the ground-based light-curves by fitting linear models with maximum two auxiliary parameters, as detailed in Table \ref{tab:detr_aux_params}.
+We detrended the ground-based light curves by fitting linear models with maximum two auxiliary parameters, as recommended in the data reports uploaded by the relevant observing teams on the ExoFOP website.
+The last column of Table \ref{tab:detr_aux_params} lists the names of the auxiliary parameters used for detrending, as they are given in the original reports.